OCR-D/ocrd-website/site/en/workflows.md

 ### Step 11: Line segmentation

-In this processing step regions are segmented into lines.
-A (ad-hoc binarization and) line segmentation is run on every text region of every PAGE in the input file group, and a TextLine element with the resulting polygon outline is added to the annotation of the output PAGE.
+In this processing step, text regions are segmented into text lines.
+A line detection algorithm is run on every text region of every PAGE in the input file group, and a TextLine element with the resulting polygon outline is added to the annotation of the output PAGE.